-Senior Vice President of Global Marketing & Engagement
+Senior Vice President of Global Philanthropic Engagement

-Mark earned his bachelor’s degree in computer information systems and a master’s degree in business administration from Regis University in Denver.
+Mark earned his bachelor’s degree in Computer Information Systems and a master’s degree in Business Administration from Regis University in Denver.